Anti-AliasLabs/hacking-the-body/README.md

 1. Start the mosquitto broker.
 For an install on a Mac using homebrew, type the following in the terminal (without the quotes) '/usr/local/sbin/mosquitto'.
 2. Open the Processing sketch in Processing.
 3. Start running the Processing sketch.
 Check that there were no errors in connecting to the broker in the Processing console.

+##Messaging Structure
+Each dancer (Tara and Phoebe) wears two ESP8266 wifi-enabled microntrollers, one on the shoulder and one on the hip.
+Each microcontroller is connected to one capacitive sensing chip connected to a fabric-based sensor.

+The shoulder microcontroller controls a motor referred to as the tickle motor.

+The hip microcontroller controls two vibration motors.

+###MQTT Feeds
+###Topics
+/htb/[sensor, actuator]/[tara, phoebe]/[hip, shoulder]/

+* /htb/sensor/tara/hip/
+* /htb/actuator/phoebe/shoulder/tickle
+* /htb/actuator/phoebe/hip/1